Skip to main content

 • Describe the regulatory frameworks and policy considerations governing LEO satellite communications

-• Linking the principles of satellite regulation to real-world scenarios through case studies.
+• Link the principles of satellite regulation to real-world scenarios through case studies

 • Review of the provisions of the model contract and SLA protecting the contractor's rights